IBM-Cloud/terraform-provider-ibm/website/docs/r/space.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) A descriptive name used to identify a space.
+* `name` - (Required, string) The descriptive name used to identify a space.
-* `org` - (Required, string) Name of the org this space belongs to.
+* `org` - (Required, string) The name of the organization to which this space belongs.
 * `space_quota` - (Optional, string) The name of the Space Quota Definition associated with the space.
-* `managers` - (Optional, set) The emails (associated with IBM ID) of the users who will be given manager role in this space.
-They can invite and manage users, and enable features for a given space.
+* `managers` - (Optional, set) The email addresses (associated with IBMids) of the users to whom you want to give a manager role in this space.
+Users with the manager role can invite users, manage users, and enable features for the given space.
-* `developers` - (Optional, set) The emails (associated with IBM ID) of the users who will be given developer role in this space.
-They can create and manage apps and services, and see logs and reports.
+* `developers` - (Optional, set) The email addresses (associated with IBMids) of the users to whom you want to give a developer role in this space.
+Users with the developer role can create apps and services, manage apps and services, and see logs and reports in the given space.
-* `auditors` - (Optional, set) The emails (associated with IBM ID) of the users who will be given auditor role in this space.
-They can view logs, reports, and settings on this space.
+* `auditors` - (Optional, set) The email addresses (associated with IBMids) of the users to whom you want to give an auditor role in this space.
+Users with the auditor role can view logs, reports, and settings in the given space.

-**NOTE**: By default the newly created space doesn't have any user associated with it.
-You should add your email to one of the `managers` or `developers` field in order to be able to use the space correctly for the first time.
+**NOTE**: By default the newly created space has no user associated with it.
+Add your own email address to the `managers` or `developers` field in order to be able to use the space correctly for the first time.

-* `tags` - (Optional, array of strings) Set tags on the space instance.
+* `tags` - (Optional, array of strings) Tags associated with the space instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - The ID of the new space.
+* `id` - The unique identifier of the new space.